8 Ways Sports Helps Students Live Up To Their Potential

 5 min read

 A holistic education includes the all-round development of an individual.
 This includes mental, social, cultural and physical growth.
 However, schools and colleges have become a lot more scholastic in their approach to education due to the ridiculous competitive standards amongst institutions and their warped criteria for judging, fostering and nurturing a students’ capabilities.
 As a result, sports (and several other extracurriculars) are generally neglected by most institutions as they are simply seen as an outlet for physical activity.
 In my own life, I have seen physical education being treated as a free period in school wherein most students were just left to their own devices, often times indoors.
 Several other times, these lectures were substituted for more ‘important’ academic courses.
 Of course, there are try-outs for teams to represent the institution in various competitions and tournaments but then again they turn out to be extremely exclusive and reserved only for the athletic kids.
 In this way, most institutions have created a dichotomy amongst students where they’re either considered ‘sporty’ or otherwise.
-This is super unhealthy for the development of students and moreover, leads to arbitrary groupism in high-school student hierarchies.
+This is extremely unhealthy for the development of students and moreover, leads to arbitrary groupism in high-school student hierarchies.
 Losing out on sports in the process of education means that students haven’t been exposed to the world as ideally as possible.
 The opportunity to participate in at least minimal physical activity must hence be inclusive and, to some extent, mandatory.
 Including sports and games as a more active part of an educational curriculum has numerous advantages for students which need to stop being overlooked.
-Encouraging Fitness:
+These advantages are as follows-

 The most pronounced benefit of including a healthy sports program into the academic curriculum is that it will encourage students to live a fitter lifestyle.
 With the amount of lethargy students exhibit due to the desk-work that’s expected from them, this provides them with a healthy way to channel their energy and exercise.
 Moreover, obesity is becoming an increasing concern for children and so engaging in some good ol' cardiovascular activity out in the open will definitely go a long way to counter serious weight gain.
 Additionally, it also strengthens their bones and makes for a healthier respiratory system.